devgregw/Team3aniMaL/README.md

 ## How to Run
 ### Running the Model Implementation
+#### Setting up the workspace
+It is recommended to use Visual Studio Code with Python installed for it.
+Python version must also be installed on your machine and be 3.6+ in order to work with the code provided.
+The following libraries must also be download to work
+- tensorflow (Keras should come with tensorflow)
+- numpy
+- PIL

+Please make sure that you all this is properly installed in order to run the code.
 #### Setting up the repository
 Clone the repository and place it in your preferred project space.
 #### Downloading the model
 To download a sample model to predict and test view this link: https://drive.google.com/drive/folders/1OD2z9ztrpB-JVjK30fnOF85GQiGl2coc?usp=sharing

 Once the model file has been downloaded, place it in the keras_model folder provided in this repository.
+It must be in the same directory as the programs that require it.
 #### Downloading the images
 To download the image dataset view this link: https://drive.google.com/open?id=1_aKkNb15ZWnGHbUpcpShYuiCSZleaH6J